Neural-Systems-at-UIO/nutil/docs/Quantifier.rst

 **CustomRegion report**

-Reports with the output organised based on the customised regions defined in the CustomRegionsTemplate.xlsx: per section and for the whole series
+Reports with the output organised based on the customised regions defined in the CustomRegionsTemplate.xlsx.
+A default template is provided as part of the Nutil package and is used : per section and for the whole series

 **Object report**